1. Be kind to your tum

 2. Foe or friendly?
 Foods to consider

 Now, as discussed yesterday, how your stomach reacts to certain foods is to some extent individual so my number one piece of advice is to listen to your body.
-If you find you experience symptoms of IBS after eggs, dairy, or gluten, for example, you may have an intolerance and so limiting your intake to see how your symptoms progress may be the best course of action.
+If you find you experience bloating after eggs, dairy, or gluten, for example, you may have an intolerance and so limiting your intake to see how your symptoms progress may be the best course of action.
 Keeping a food diary can be a really helpful way of identifying triggers.

 3. Stressful stomach